oliveiraleo/free5gc-auto-deploy/README.md

 The comprehensive documentation available on the [project's official website](https://free5gc.org/guide/) is highly advisable for individuals new to free5GC to familiarize themselves with.
 The underlying processes are to be carefully studied, as the scripts are designed to replicate the steps outlined in the ["Build free5GC from scratch"](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) guide in an automated manner.

+## Notice

+The scripts available on this repository have been based on free5GC's [advanced setup](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) instructions.
+However, instead of having two separate interfaces (one for remote access and other for general use), they have been designed considering a environment where the 5GC machine has only one network interface available.

 ## Motivation

 In the course of my research, I've been utilizing the free5GC project.
 During the experimentation with this 5G Core (5GC) [advanced setup](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) and its associated Network Functions (NFs), I discovered an opportunity to streamline the installation process.
 By automating various installation tasks, I significantly reduced deployment time, optimizing efficiency and enabling a more agile research environment.